github/backup-utils/README.md

 (`-v`) that lists files as they're being transferred.
 It's often useful to enable when output is logged to a file.

-### Scheduling
+### Scheduling backups

 Regular backups should be scheduled using `cron(8)` or similar command scheduling service on the backup host.

-We recommend a backup frequency of hourly for GitHub Enterprise versions 11.10.341 or greater, and daily for versions prior to 11.10.341.
-The more frequent schedule is possible on newer versions because of the improved online and incremental backup support.

 The backup frequency will dictate the worst case recovery point objective (RPO) in your backup plan.
+We recommend the following:

+- **Hourly backup** for GitHub Enterprise versions 11.10.341 or greater (due to improved online and incremental backup support)
+- **Daily backup** for versions prior to 11.10.341

+##### Example scheduling usage

 The following examples assume the backup utilities are installed under `/opt/backup-utils`.
 The crontab entry should be made under the same user that